 Head Coach: Grand Canyon University

-Andy Stankiewicz begins his third season as Grand Canyon University's head baseball coach after becoming the fourth head coach in the history of GCU's baseball program prior to the 2012 season.
+A former big leaguer, professional scout and minor league manager, Andy Stankiewicz is in his eighth season at the helm of Grand Canyon’s baseball program for the 2019 season after becoming the fourth head coach in the history of the program prior to the 2012 campaign.

 Assistant Coach/Recruiting Coordinator

 Gregg Wallis enters his sixth season with the Grand Canyon baseball program in 2019, serving as an assistant coach for five seasons and taking over the duties of recruiting coordinator following the 2016 season.
 Wallis joined the Lopes in their first season of transition back to the NCAA Division I level in 2014.